Installation¶

 Adding --extra visualize installs matplotlib for visualization features.

-To use vLLM for serving quantized models, add --extra vllm:
+To use vLLM for serving quantized models on Linux, add --extra vllm together with --extra cu130:

 Warning